Juniper Mist Access Assurance

 With Access Assurance, organizations gain reliable, low-latency network access control whether they need to cover a single location or a multisite deployment.
 Juniper has deployed cloud instances of Access Assurance in multiple regional locations to direct authentication traffic to the nearest instance for optimal response times.

-The Juniper Mist microservices-based cloud architecture keeps Access Assurance optimized with the most advanced technologies.
-New features, security patches, and updates are automatically added to Access Assurance on a bi-weekly basis without interruptions or service downtime.
+The Juniper Mist microservices-based cloud architecture automatically optimizes Access Assurance by adding new features, security patches, and updates on a bi-weekly basis without interruptions or service downtime.

-The Juniper Mist platform is fully programmable using open APIs for easy integration with external security information and event management (SIEM), IT service management, and other platforms for both configuration and policy assignment.
+The Juniper Mist platform is fully programmable using open APIs for easy integration with external security information and event management (SIEM), firewalls, extended detection and response (XDR) systems, IT service management (ITSM), and other platforms for both configuration and policy assignment.

 Find Juniper Mist Access Assurance in these solutions